National Federation of Women Workers: The Woman Worker newspaper

-The NFWW had a high-profile at the time partially due to their publication of their newspaper The Woman Worker, which collated allegories, anecdotes and related advertisements associate with members of the NFWW.
-Starting as a monthly publication the paper's popularity led to a weekly publication with a circulation of around 20,000.
-The paper was edited by Mary Macarthur and Robert Blatchford, founder of The Clarion socialist newspaper.
+The high profile of the NFWW was due in part to its newspaper The Woman Worker, published from 1907 to 1910, which collated allegories, anecdotes and related advertisements associated with its members.
+Initially edited by the president of the NFWW Mary Macarthur and published monthly, it was the only publication of its time aimed at working women as its primary audience and covered a broad range of subjects from fashion and literature to suffrage, feminism and socialist politics.
 In the first edition of the paper Macarthur stated in the editorial the purpose of the paper was to "To teach the need for unity, to help improve working conditions, to present a monthly picture of the many activities of women Trade Unionists, to discuss all questions affecting the interests and welfare of women.
 Such, in brief, is our aim and purpose."
 While much of the content was focused on unionism and women's rights the paper also contained lighter content such as features entitled 'The Art of Beauty' and 'Home Hints'.

+In 1908, with the involvement of Robert Blanchford, socialist campaigner and founder of The Clarion socialist newspaper, it began to be published weekly and to move beyond the affairs of NFWW to attract a broader readership.
+At its peak it attained a circulation of around 20,000.
+Macarthur ceased to be editor in December 1908 complaining of ‘the chains of office’, that ‘riveted me oft-times to my desk when I would fain have been a-fighting in the open field’.

+During this time, The Woman Worker shared contributors and editors with Blatchford’s the Clarion but was discontinued in 1910 due to low circulation.
+In an attempt to boost circulation it was rebranded as Women Folk in February 1910 with Robert's daughter, Winifred Blatchford as editor before ceasing publication in the Summer of that year.

+It was successfully resurrected as a trade union paper in 1916 with Macarthur again as its editor.
+Its circulation now increased due to greater union membership during the First World War with NFWW branches established at munitions factories.